mntsx/thoad/README.md

   Indicates whether every backward function in the tensor’s subgraph has a supported high-order implementation.
 If **`False`**, some derivatives may fall back or be unavailable.

 - **`.index → Dict[Type[torch.autograd.Function], Type[ExtendedAutogradFunction]]`**
-  A mapping from base PyTorch `autograd.Function` classes to thora’s `ExtendedAutogradFunction` implementations.
+  A mapping from base PyTorch `autograd.Function` classes to thoad’s `ExtendedAutogradFunction` implementations.
   **Setter**: Validates and injects your custom high-order extensions.

 ### Core Methods